jupyterhub/team-compass/docs/binder_governance.rst

-The mission of the Binder Project is to create, advance, and promote open technology that makes it easy for people to connect their data science communication, education, and scientific reproducibility work with computational environments which can run their work.
+The mission of the Binder Project is to create, advance, and promote open technology that makes it easy for people to connect their data science communications, educational materials, and scientific work with computational environments where their work can be run and shared with others.

 The Binder Project pursues this mission by advancing the tools surrounding BinderHub, an open-source tool for hosting ad-hoc